cabforum/code-signing/docs/CSBR.md

 The CA MUST verify that the Signing Service and any other Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of [Section 5.3](#53-personnel-controls) of this document and the document retention and event logging requirements of [Section 5.4](#54-audit-logging-procedures) of this document.

 If a Delegated Third Party fulfills any of the CA's obligations under [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document, the CA MUST verify that the process used by the Delegated Third Party to identify and further verify High Risk Certificate Requests provides at least the same level of assurance as the CA's own processes.

-In all cases, the CA MUST contractually obligate each Delegated Third Party to comply with all applicable requirements in these Requirements and to perform them as required of the CA itself.
-The CA MUST enforce these obligations and internally audit each Delegated Third Party's compliance with these Requirements on an annual basis.

 ### 1.3.3  Subscribers